 (In the summer of 2011 I spent a week in Braddock, Pennsylvania, a small industrial burg just outside of Pittsburgh, with the members of the BrokenDayton Machine, a now-defunct (I think) collective group of artists from Dayton, Ohio.
 My job was to chronicle the installation of their show I AM IMMORTAL at UnSmoke Systems Artspace.
-We stayed in a hostel, which in some ancient past life had been a convent.
+We stayed in a hostel that, in some ancient past life, had once been a convent.
 It was July and absolutely sweltering.
-Neither the hostel nor UnSmoke had AC, so during the day we drank PBR to stay hydrated.
+Neither the hostel nor UnSmoke had air conditioning, so during the day we drank PBR to stay hydrated.

-This piece was supposed to be published by BrokenDayton in some kind of thing, but that thing fell by the wayside, as they sometimes do.
-So now it can live out its days here. — Josh)
+This piece was supposed to be published by BrokenDayton in some kind of thing, but that thing fell by the wayside, as things sometimes do.
+So now it will live out its days here. — Josh)

 Time is a curious thing.